phillowAT/titan_x52/README.md

 This version had been completely rebuilt based on the change of HID input on GTuner, and also incorporates cross-platform capabilities (XB/PS).

-As such, it does introduce a breaking change (i know, i violate rules of semantic versioning here to the favour of sticking to GTuner versions) from previous, as the combos on PS will change from Touchpad to e.g.: L3+R3+Digital_Pad_UP.
+As such, it does introduce a breaking change from previous, as the combos on PS will change from Touchpad to e.g.: L3+R3+Digital_Pad_UP.

 This combos are future-proof, any further updates will only introduce more combo´s of that kind, but existing ones wont change anymore.